 Our services from our office in England are provided by Cohen & Gresser (UK) LLP.
 Cohen & Gresser (UK) LLP is a limited liability partnership registered in England and Wales with registered number OC421038 and registered office at 2-4 King Street, London, SW1Y 6QP.
-Our U.K. VAT registration number has been applied for, and will be provided upon issue.
+Our U.K. VAT registration number is 296 8397 28.

 Cohen & Gresser (UK) LLP can be contacted at its registered office, by telephone at +44 (0) 8037-2330, or by email at firstname.lastname@example.org.

-Cohen & Gresser (UK) LLP is a body recognised by the Solicitors Regulation Authority with SRA number 647311.
-The firm and its members and employees are authorised and regulated by the Solicitors Regulation Authority (the “SRA”) or the Bar Standards Board.
+Cohen & Gresser (UK) LLP is a body recognized by the Solicitors Regulation Authority, SRA number 647311.
+The firm and its members and associate lawyers are authorized and regulated by the Solicitors Regulation Authority (the “SRA”) or the Bar Standards Board.
 The regulations of the Solicitors Regulation Authority can be found at www.sra.org.uk.
 The regulations of the Bar Standards Board can be found at www.barstandardsboard.org.uk.

-Each member of Cohen & Gresser (UK) LLP is either a solicitor of the Senior Courts of England and Wales, a barrister called to the Bar of England and Wales, an exempt European lawyer (as defined by the Solicitors Regulation Authority Handbook Glossary) or a registered foreign lawyer (being an individual registered with the Solicitors Regulation Authority under section 89 of the Courts and Legal Services Act 1990).
+Each member, or associate lawyer, of Cohen & Gresser (UK) LLP is either a solicitor of the Senior Courts of England and Wales, a barrister called to the Bar of England and Wales, an exempt European lawyer (as defined by the Solicitors Regulation Authority Handbook Glossary) or a registered foreign lawyer (being an individual registered with the Solicitors Regulation Authority under section 89 of the Courts and Legal Services Act 1990).
 A list of the members of Cohen & Gresser (UK) LLP is available for inspection at the registered office, together with a list of those non-members who are designated as partners.

-Our professional indemnity insurers are Catlin Underwriting Agencies Ltd on behalf of China Re Syndicate 2088 and Axis Specialty Europe SE.
+Our professional indemnity insurers are Axis Specialty Europe SE and Sompo International.
 This insurance covers our practices in the United Kingdom and extends to acts and omissions wherever they occur in the world.
 This insurance does not cover work done by our affiliated firms.
 Further details may be obtained upon request.